 This is our favorite strategy for saving money on accommodation, particularly for families or small groups.

-Apartments and rental homes are a great way to save money on accommodation.
+Apartments and rental homes like on Airbnb are a great way to save money on accommodation.
 They are usually cheaper and more practical than a hotel.
 If you’re traveling with other family members or another couple why not get an apartment big enough and share the cost?

-Read the hotel reviews!
-Like all accommodation types, some properties are better than others.
+But read the hotel reviews.
+Like all accommodation types, some properties are better than others!

 Smaller towns nearby to your destination or staying slightly outside of city centers will almost always save you money on the cost of hotels and apartments.
 If you don’t mind the short commute you might save a bundle.